Liberty Reservoir: History

 In 1951, the government bought the Melville Woolen Mill for $1.5 million.
 It bought the farms and houses that were in the way of the lake.
 The tenant workers were forced to leave.

 The mill was dynamited, although its five-story shell remained.
 It took years for the water to rise high enough to cover the crumbling walls.
 Over several years, the natural springs, tributaries, and other water sources filled in where Oakland Mills once stood to create the reservoir.
 Water overflowed the crest for the first time on February 6, 1956.

 Geography

 The North Branch of the Patapsco River is the primary tributary that feeds the reservoir.
-Other tributaries include Beaver Run, Keyer's Run, Prugh Run, Morgan Run, Middle Run, Locust Run, and Cooks Branch.
+Other tributaries include Beaver Run, Keyser Run, Prugh Run, Morgan Run, Middle Run, Locust Run, and Cooks Branch.
 Reservoir length is 11 mi (18 km) with a shoreline length at full pool of 81 mi.
 The average depth is 59 ft= with a maximum depth of 144 ft.